Monday, August 24, 2020

 Ross lives with his father who is a trial lawyer and his stepmother Linda.
 His mother, a talented illustrator died of cancer when Ross was five but he doesn't remember very much about her.

-His life changed forever one summer day in July when Ross's father notice his right eye was puffy.
+His life changed forever one summer day in July when Ross's father notices his right eye was puffy.
 After two days of icing his eye, they decide to take him to see Dr. Sheffler, an eye specialist.
 What followed was a CT scan and an immediate consultation with Dr. Sheffler who revealed that the scan showed a tumor in the lacrimal gland above Ross's right eye.
 A biopsy of the tumor revealed the diagnosis of a rare cancer that Dr. Sheffler had never encountered before.

 Dr. Sheffler brings in Dr. Inzer who tells Ross and his dad that the only way to treat his cancer is to remove his entire right eye and socket and then to do radiation.
 She offers to do the surgery in two days.
 This treatment would mean the complete loss of Ross's vision.
 Ross is completely devastated.
 To help him cope his father takes him to see Abby Peterson, his "best friend since the third day of first grade."